t3amj3ff/inkyHole/README.md

 # inkyHole
 Display PiHole stats on a Pimoroni InkyPHAT

-Uses the chronometer.sh script provided as part of PiHole to output a json file of stats which are then dislpayed on the InkyPHAT.
+Uses the chronometer.sh script provided as part of PiHole to output a json file of stats which are then displayed on the InkyPHAT.

 Set-up a cron job to run the bash script on whatever schedule you want.